AHCCCS Initiatives and Best Practices

-AHCCCS has several initiatives underway aimed at building a more cohesive and effective health care system in Arizona by reducing fragmentation, structuring provider reimbursements to incentivize quality outcomes, leveraging health information technology and working with private sector partners to further innovation to the greatest extent.
-This page highlights ongoing initiatives with links to more detailed information and will be updated as more information becomes available.
+AHCCCS has several initiatives and best practices underway aimed at building a more cohesive and effective health care system in Arizona by reducing fragmentation, structuring provider reimbursements to incentivize quality outcomes, leveraging health information technology and working with private sector partners to further innovation to the greatest extent.
+This page highlights ongoing initiatives and best practices with links to more detailed information and will be updated as more information becomes available.

 Building A Health Care System: Care Coordination and Integration